codemonkey2k5/HomeAssistant-DesktopPlus/README.md

 INSTALL INSTRUCTIONS:
 Note this was tested on Windows 11 with Python 3.13.5

-Firt you need to install Python if it is not already installed.
+First you need to install Python if it is not already installed.
 If you need to install Python, head over to: https://www.python.org/downloads/  and click the button at the top to download the lates version.
 Once Python is installed, open a windows terminal elevated and type the following:  pip install pywebview Press Enter and let it install.

 Once this installed, copy the script to a folder of your choosing.
 Next right click on it, and select "Show More Options" then select "Send to Desktop (Shortcut)".
 This will give you a shortcut that will open your homeassistant.
-You can then add that icon to your starup so that it will open on login.
+You can then add that icon to your startup so that it will open on login.

+There is nothing stopping anyone from opening up more than one instance at a time.
+I run 2, one for each screen on my PC.
+As long as you use the auto-refresh option you should be able to keep the screens open indefinitely.